tioneb64/the-plush-in-the-box-with-a-ESP8266/README.md

 Finally, inside the box, fixed on the inner front face is a double diode that lights up when the box opens.

-In the box, there are 3 rechargeable 1.5-volt batteries, connected in series, giving me 4.5 volts.
-Between the batteries and the ESP8266, which must be powered with 3.3 volts, I have installed the Semoic ESP8266 Serial Wireless Module Adapter ESP-01 Wi-Fi 3.3V 5V.
-This voltage regulator can take up to 5 volts as input and deliver 3.3 volts to the ESP8266.
-You can also use a phone charger that provides 5 volts instead of batteries if you prefer.
+## Power Supply:
+For the power supply, I wanted to avoid dependence on an external source such as a transformer.
+Therefore, in the box, I used 3 rechargeable AA batteries of 1.5 V each, connected in series, providing me with a voltage of 4.5 V.

+I connected the adapter of the Semoic ESP8266 Serial ESP-01 Wi-Fi 3.3V 5V module.
+This voltage regulator then supplies a stable 3.3 V to the ESP8266.
+The servo motors are directly connected to their +5 V pin, and the GND is linked to the battery terminals.
+Finally, pins 12, 13, and 14 are connected to the servo motors, serving as outputs for the lid, arm, and head, respectively.
+They are connected to the "signal" pin of the servo motors.

+Pin 11 is linked to the switch as input, and pin 15 is connected to the diodes.
+The diodes are powered by the 3.3 V output of the ESP8266 and connected to the GND of the ESP8266.

 Have fun!!